7 Incredible Secrets of Intellectual Curiosity and Longevity: The Kissinger Method

 Social Connections: The Social “Sotong”

 Beyond the mind, intellectual curiosity and longevity are fueled by our relationships.
-Regularly meeting family and engaging with the world reduces loneliness and provides a “reason to live.”
-In East Asian medicine, this prevents the heart-spirit (Shen) from becoming scattered.
+Regularly meeting family and engaging with the world reduces loneliness and provides a reason to live.
+In East Asian medicine, this helps prevent the heart-spirit (Shen) from becoming scattered.

-Eric Schmidt, former Google CEO, noted that Kissinger’s relentless hard work was a key factor in his long life.
-This sense of mission acts as a biological anchor.
-When you have a reason to get up in the morning, your body finds the metabolic will to keep going, even if you’ve skipped the gym for a decade.
+Eric Schmidt, former Google CEO, noted that Kissinger’s relentless engagement with his work was a notable feature of his long life.
+A sense of mission can act as a kind of biological anchor: when you have a reason to get up in the morning, the body more readily finds the metabolic will to keep going.

 The Role of Genetics and Environment